mlposey/mutably/README.md

 much benefit to language learners.
 Front-end implementations could be done for Alexa or voice-controlled mobile applications.
 In any case, two things are needed first:
-1. A method of conjugating verbs for set of languages.
+1. A method of conjugating verbs for a set of languages.
 2. A common API for the front-end applications.